Audi A3 hybrid range, MPG, CO2 & charging

 Audi A3 hybrid range, MPG & CO2 emissions

-In entry-level Sport guise with 17-inch alloy wheels, the A3 TFSI e just about exceeds the 40-mile electric range threshold for an ultra-low 7% company-car tax rating.
-The higher trim levels can be specced with these smaller wheels too, but if you prefer the sportier look of 18-inch rims, the official electric range drops to 37 miles and puts the car into the 11% BiK band.
+In entry-level Sport guise with 17-inch alloy wheels, the A3 TFSI e just about hits the 40-mile electric range threshold for an ultra-low 8% company-car tax rating.
+The higher trim levels can be specced with these smaller wheels, too, but if you prefer the sportier look of 18-inch rims, the official electric range drops to 37 miles, putting the car into the higher 12% BiK band.
 That's not a vast difference in the big scheme of things, so some may be happy to pay extra for better-looking wheels.

-In the freezing cold and wet conditions of our initial test drive, the A3 was on course to achieve about 80% of that claimed range in electric mode.
-However, it's worth remembering that variation in range with temperature is a trait common to all electric and plug-in hybrid cars, due to how the material in their batteries behaves when it gets colder.
+In the freezing cold and wet conditions of our initial test drive, the A3 was on course to achieve about 80% of its claimed range in electric mode.
+However, it's worth remembering that variation in range with temperature is a trait common to all electric and plug-in hybrid cars, due to how the material in their batteries behaves.

 The A3 TFSI e is intended to be topped up at home overnight from a wallbox charger (or even a regular domestic socket if you're stuck).
 As such, it doesn't have the rapid-charging capability common to pure-electric cars, but it's far from alone among plug-in hybrids in this regard.
 Replenishing the battery should take no more than four or five fours, leaving you fully charged for the next morning's journey.